microsoft/table-transformer/README.md

 ## Training and Evaluation Data
 [PubTables-1M](https://msropendata.com/datasets/505fcbe3-1383-42b1-913a-f651b8b712d3) is available for download from [Microsoft Research Open Data](https://msropendata.com/).

+We have also uploaded [the full set of archives](https://huggingface.co/datasets/bsmock/pubtables-1m) to Hugging Face.

-It comes in 5 tar.gz files:
+The dataset on Microsoft Research Open Data comes in 5 tar.gz files:
 - PubTables-1M-Image_Page_Detection_PASCAL_VOC.tar.gz: Training and evaluation data for the detection model
   - ```/images```: 575,305 JPG files; one file for each page image
   - ```/train```: 460,589 XML files containing bounding boxes in PASCAL VOC format